ulbmuenster/invenio-vocabularies-extra/README.rst

 Add some extras to the vocabularies module like DDC and GND subjects.

-This module is based on `invenio-vocabularies` and offers additional readers, transformers and job.
+This module is based on `invenio-vocabularies` and offers additional readers, transformers and jobs.

 :Readers:
     *Marc21CollectionReader* for a one-time import of Marc21-xml formatted authority collections

     *MeshReader* to iterate through an XML-based MeSH description file

+    *WikidataAffiliationsReader* to read affiliation data from wikidata via its SPARQL endpoint

 :Transformers:
     *DdcYamlTransformer* for transformation of a yaml based DDC source file

     *GNDSubjectMarc21Transformer* to transform GND subjects

     *MeSHSubjectXMLTransformer* for bilingual, XML-based MeSH sources

+    *WikidataSPARQLTransformer* for affiliations from wikidata

 :Jobs:
     *ProcessDDCJob* for an import of DDC subjects (to level 3) in different languages